phinik/LovelyLLamas/README.md

 # Installing a dataset
 Our two datasets are shipped with the repo, though as zip files in order to speed up the download.
 The zip files are contained in the `datasets` directory.
 To use any of the two, simply unzip the zip file to a location of your choice. `dataset_2024_12_12_wettercom.zip` contains the data collected from wetter.com, whereas `dataset_2024_12_12_chatGPT` containes the weather reports that were rewritten with the help of chatGPT.

+# Models included in the repository
+We provide you with some of our models so that you can test them without having to train a new model:
+- final_dmodel_64_2024_12_12_bert_ctc: Medium CTC Transformer using the Bert tokenizer.
+To be used with the `_transformer.py` files in `src`
+-

 # How to run our models
 Before running any of our models, make sure you have activated the poetry virtual environment.
 For this, cd into our repositiory and simply type `poetry shell`.
 Now you are good to go.